Published on February 12, 2019 (over 5 years ago)

 LinkReliability

 Uttering the phrase “single-point-of-failure” is enough to raise the blood-pressure of most engineers.
 Despite the distributed nature of CDNs, they can still present a single-point-of-failure.
 And CDNs do fail.
-Cedexis provided a detailed write-up of a July 2014 outage affecting a major CDN that lasted up to 70 minutes.
+Cedexis wrote about a July 2014 outage affecting a major CDN that lasted up to 70 minutes.
 When CDN outages occur, it becomes immediately clear who is using multiple CDNs and who is not.

 When CDN outages occur, it becomes immediately clear who is using multiple CDNs and who is not.